ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ## Defining Local Functions

 A function may be defined locally.
-Just like any local definition, the function is only available inside its attached expression.
-Although the local functions are often defined inside the scope of the function, this is not a requirement.
-Here is a local function inside a toplevel expression.
+Just like any local definition, meaning the function is only available inside its attached expression.
+Although the local functions are often defined inside the function's scope, this is not a requirement.
+Here is a local function inside a toplevel expression:
 ```ocaml
 # let sq x = x * x in sq 7 * sq 7;;
 - : int = 2401